Meldiron/templates-for-node/README.md

 - [Hello, World](hello-world/) - A simple 'Hello, World' function.
 - [PDF Generator](pdf-generator/) - A function that uses the [PDF-LIB](https://pdf-lib.js.org/) library to generate a sample invoice.
+- [HTML Form Email](html-form-email/) - A function that sends an email with the contents of an HTML form.